Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Introduction

 where the pointwise $\ccal^{k}$-norm of an element from $\ccal^{\infty}(X \times Y, (L^p \otimes F) \boxtimes (L^p \otimes F)^*)$ at a point $(x, y) \in X \times Y$ is the sum of the norms induced by $h^L, h^F$ and $g^{TX}$, evaluated at $(x, y)$, of the derivatives up to order $k$ with respect to the connection induced by the Chern connections on $L, F$ and the Levi-Civita connection on $TX$. \end{thm}

 Theorem \ref{thm_ext_exp_dc} implies that to understand fully the asymptotics of the Schwartz kernel of the extension operator, it suffices to do so in a neighborhood of a fixed point $(y_0, y_0) \in Y \times Y$ in $X \times Y$.
-Our next result shows that after a reparametrization, given by a homothety with factor $\sqrt{p}$ in certain coordinates around $(y_0, y_0)$, the kernel of this extension operator admits a complete asymptotic expansion in integer powers of $\sqrt{p}$, as $p \to \infty$.
+Our next result shows that after a reparametrization, given by a homothety with factor $\sqrt{p}$ in certain coordinates around $(y_0, y_0)$, the kernel of this extension operator admits a complete asymptotic expansion in integer powers of $\sqrt{p}$, as $p \to \infty$, similarly to the off-diagonal asymptotic expansion of Bergman kernel \cite{DaiLiuMa}.
 To state it, let us fix some notation.

 We define the \textit{second fundamental form} $A \in \ccal^{\infty}(Y, T^*Y \otimes \enmr{TX|_Y})$ by

 Trivially, $A$ takes values in skew-symmetric endomorphisms of $TX|_Y$, interchanging $TY$ and $N$.